 Frequently Asked Questions

 - Preparing for a job can include opening a bank account, understanding the importance of good credit, learning your credit score, and developing a budget.
-You can learn more about preparing for a job by watching a video clip from the webinar: Get Empowered – Make the Most of Your Job and Improve Your Financial Security: Building Financial Solutions for People with Disabilities.

 - Some employers take a person’s credit score into consideration during their hiring process.
 You can be prepared by learning more about credit scores and how a credit score is calculated.